[SQL Basic] What is the total length of all the films added together? — SQL COUNT/SUM

 SELECT COUNT (DISTINCT column name)

-If we want to see the number of unique values in a column, we can use the DISTINCT command that we learned in the 7th tutorial.
+If we want to see the number of unique values in a column, we can use the DISTINCT

-Let’s look at how we can use that with COUNT.
+Let’s look at how we can use that with COUNT

-You can count the number of all columns of rental duration using SELECT COUNT(rental_duration).
+.
 But what if you want to know the number of unique values in the columns?
 In the practice example we used in the 7th tutorial we saw the values of 3, 4, 5, 6, and 7.
 In total, there are 5 different rental duration periods.

-You can find this ‘total’ if you use DISTINCT with SELECT COUNT.
-It is the same structure but you can see the unique value by adding DISTINCT in the parenthesis.
+in the parenthesis.
 So you can see the result of 5 by using this statement:

 SELECT COUNT(DISTINCT rental_duration) FROM film;

-If you don’t use the DISTINCT query, you will get the total count of all the different rental duration periods.
+query, you will get the total count of all the different rental duration periods.
 Take a look at the picture below for a comparison:

 # SUM